… to go home

 Photo by Astrid Zuidema

-The first film MOVING FAMILY investigates the history of movements of the own Jewish family
+The first part MOVING FAMILY investigates the history of movements of the own Jewish family

 over the last four generations - starting in central Europe at the end of the 19th century,